tableau/connector-plugin-sdk/docs/gallery-submission.md

 TDVT tests can be skipped for extract-only connectors.

 In most cases, TDVT should be passing more than 90% of test cases to be accepted.
+All tests [marked as required](https://github.com/tableau/connector-plugin-sdk/blob/master/tdvt/tdvt/metadata/priority.csv) should pass or should be acknowledged as not supported or a known bug for the underlying data source.

 #### QA artifacts